gunjangala/CNV-detection-from-NGS/README.md

 cd <name of project directory>
 ```

-Download the code from GitHub.
+Run the following code on HPC Prince to download the pipeline.
+Run the following code to get started.
 ```
 git clone https://github.com/gunjangala/CNV-detection-from-NGS
 cp CNV-detection-from-NGS/pipeline/* .